mariovalney/cf7-to-zapier/README.md

 #### Can I sent it to a non-ActionNetwork webhook?
 If you want to send data to a custom webhook, use this other plugin: [CF7 to Webhook](https://github.com/mariovalney/cf7-to-zapier).

-#### How can I upload files and send links to ActionNetwork?
-If you submit a form with a file, we will copy this to a directory before CF7 removes it and send the link to ActionNetwork.

-#### How can I rename a field to ActionNetwork?
-You can add an "actionnetwork" option to your field in the form edit tab.
-It’s similar to the "class" option: `[text your-field class:form-control id:field-id actionnetwork:actionnetwork-key]`.
-This will create a text field with name "your-field", class "form-control", id "field-id", and it will be sent to ActionNetwork with the key "actionnetwork-key".

 ### Who is the original developer?
 [Mário Valney](https://mariovalney.com/me)